cyanzhong/docs.taio.app/docs/integration/text-expander.md

+> On Mac, TextExpander can be integrated to the system, it doesn't require any settings in Taio.

 # TextExpander

 Taio has built-in support for [text snippets](editor/pro-tips?id=text-snippets), which allows you to quickly insert predefined text.
 If this feature does not meet your needs, or if you are already a [TextExpander](https://textexpander.com/) user, you can also use TextExpander snippets in Taio.